Subscription Software Agreement

 5.1.
 Customer-Provided Equipment.
 Certain components, including equipment and software, not provided by Motorola may be required for use of the Software and Services (“Customer-Provided Equipment”).
 Customer will be responsible, at its sole cost and expense, for providing and maintaining the Customer-Provided Equipment in good working order.
 Customer represents and warrants that it has all rights in Customer-Provided Equipment to permit Motorola to access and use the applicable Customer-Provided Equipment to provide the Software and Services under this Agreement, and such access and use will not violate any laws or infringe any third-party rights (including intellectual property rights).
 Customer (and not Motorola) will be fully liable for Customer-Provided Equipment, and Customer will immediately notify Motorola of any Customer-Provided Equipment damage, loss, change, or theft that may impact Motorola’s ability to provide the Software and Services under this Agreement, and Customer acknowledges that any such events may cause a change in the Fees or performance schedule under the applicable Ordering Document.

 5.2.
 Non-Motorola Content.
-In certain instances, Customer may be permitted to access, use, or integrate Customer or third-party software, services, content, and data that is not provided by Motorola (collectively, “Non-Motorola Content”) with or through the Software and Services.
+In certain instances, Customer may be permitted to access, use, or integrate Customer or third-party software, equipment, services, content, and data that is not provided by Motorola (collectively, “Non-Motorola Content”) with or through the Software and Services.
 If Customer accesses, uses, or integrates any Non-Motorola Content with the Software and Services, Customer will first obtain all necessary rights and licenses to permit Customer’s and its Authorized Users’ use of the Non-Motorola Content in connection with the Software and Services.
 Customer will also obtain the necessary rights for Motorola to use such Non-Motorola Content in connection with providing the Software and Services, including the right for Motorola to access, store, and process such Non-Motorola Content (e.g., in connection with the Subscription Software), and to otherwise enable interoperation with the Software and Services.
 Customer represents and warrants that it will obtain the foregoing rights and licenses prior to accessing, using, or integrating the applicable Non-Motorola Content with the Software and Services, and that Customer and its Authorized Users will comply with any terms and conditions applicable to such Non-Motorola Content.
 If any Non-Motorola Content require access to Customer Data (as defined below), Customer hereby authorizes Motorola to allow the provider of such Non-Motorola Content to access Customer Data, in connection with the interoperation of such Non-Motorola Content with the Software and Services.
 Customer acknowledges and agrees that Motorola is not responsible for, and makes no representations or warranties with respect to, the Non-Motorola Content (including any disclosure, modification, or deletion of Customer Data resulting from use of Non-Motorola Content or failure to properly interoperate with the Software and Services).
 If Customer receives notice that any Non-Motorola Content must be removed, modified, or disabled within the Software and Services, Customer will promptly do so.
 Motorola will have the right to disable or remove Non-Motorola Content if Motorola believes a violation of law, third-party rights, or Motorola’s policies is likely to occur, or if such Non-Motorola Content poses or may pose a security or other risk or adverse impact to the Software and Services, Motorola, Motorola’s systems, or any third party (including other Motorola customers).
+Motorola may provide certain Non-Motorola Content as an authorized sales representative of a third party as set out in an Ordering Document.
+As an authorized sales representative, the third party’s terms and conditions, as set forth in the Ordering Document, will apply to any such sales.
+Any orders for such Non-Motorola Content will be filled by the third party.
 Nothing in this Section will limit the exclusions set forth in Section 7.1 – Intellectual Property Infringement.